At Amari we offer baking classes to individuals and have been doing so for the last two and a half years.

 We love hearing back from our former students of their successes, as well as their challenges.
 This helps us come up with effective training lesson plans and additional business training workshops as well.
 One major challenge bakers and bakerettes seem to face is sustainability; the ability for a small baking business to start and stay open continuously for a long period of time.
 We ourselves have encountered such challenges in the past, so we know how it feels like to go through them.

 Some bakers start small businesses as a side hustle, as they’re still employed, but they lose momentum over time and their business slowly goes silent.
 Others start it as a full time business but get overwhelmed and end up closing the business within the first 8 months due to many reasons.
 If you have ever gone through this or if you want to start a small baking business and you want to avoid closure within the first year this post is for you.
+Click here if you would rather watch the video.

 Today I will give you the top three reasons a small bakery business closes and how you can avoid those pitfalls in your own baking business.
 This will help you have a sustainable business that will be positioned for future success as you grow and get better at running an effective small business.